imCodePartnerAB/imcms/docs/user-documentation/editors/text.rst

 you have to find and select the required version on the left and click **Write to text field**.

 **View Source** - view the source code.

+.. note:: Max number of records in the history can be configured by developers.